 Since the mid-20th century, Lebanon has experienced significant internal migration and urbanization, especially in and around Beirut, Tripoli, and Sidon.
 By 2023, some 89% of the population lived in urban areas.
 Decades of conflict that destroyed hundreds of thousands of homes plus the influx of refugees have resulted in housing shortages and rising housing costs.
-In the absence of government public housing programs, groups like the political party/militia Hezbollah (see p.
-7 of buildings tend to feature modern, Western-style architecture and interior designs.
+In the absence of government public housing programs, groups like the political party/militia Hezbollah (see Political and modern, Western-style architecture and interior designs.
 Housing conditions vary significantly by income, with many upper-class Lebanese residing in luxurious apartments with separate quarters for non-citizen servants.
 By contrast, middle-income families tend to crowd into small apartments.
 The poorest Lebanese typically lack adequate shelter, often living in makeshift homes of scrap wood and corrugated sheet metal in settlements on city peripheries.
-Many urban areas lack proper sewage and waste disposal (see p.
-3 of Political and Social Relations).
+Many urban areas lack proper sewage and waste disposal (see Political and Social Relations).